 Knowledge development and sharing

 DGGF generates knowledge, findings, lessons learnt and best practices via its activities that stimulate entrepreneurship in frontier markets.
-Also, DGGF supports practice-oriented studies and organises knowledge sharing events in close cooperation with relevant and local partners.
-The objective is to actively share and systematise the knowledge accumulated to accelerate sector-wide learning.
+To capture this, the SC&BD facility has a ‘Knowledge development and sharing’ component that supports the creation of practice-oriented studies and organises knowledge sharing events in close cooperation with relevant – local – partners.
+The objective is to actively share insights into financing SMEs in developing countries and emerging markets and systematise knowledge exchange to accelerate sector-wide learning.

 1. Understanding the 'missing middle'